ShootMe/FallGuysStats/README.md

   - Highlight any number of shows and hit the 'DEL' key

 ## Changelog
+  - 1.109
+    - Add ability to track if a final is actually a final
   - 1.108
     - Fix Hex a gone game mode from showing all wins/finals
     - Fix font selector not remembering font